iowa-caucus/iowa-tools/README.md

 but hard to automate.
 GitHub, on the other hand, excels in automation, as well as in setting up proper reviewing processes.

 - The initial implementation has been done in Python, using the Pandas library for table management.
-- The last few data releases from the Iowa Democratic Party has been parsed and converted to both JSON and CSV formats
+- The last few data releases from the Iowa Democratic Party has been parsed and converted to both [JSON and CSV formats](out_data/idp-2020-02-08-100).
 - GitHub allows web-based editing of text files and CSV files, including transparent review processes using Pull Requests.
 - There are utility functions for converting from JSON data to Pandas DataFrames and back to both JSON and CSV files.
 More conversion utilities should be easy to create.